 All students are required to consult an academic advisor before registering for classes each term.
 The major area assigns academic advisors.

-Undeclared academic advising for continuing and new undeclared transfer students will be handled by the Center for Academic Enrichment, located in the Library and Academic Resources Center, LARC, Room 151.
+Undeclared academic advising for continuing and new undeclared transfer students will be handled by the PACK Center, located in the Library and Academic Resources Center, LARC, Room 151.

-All first-year, first-time students are advised through the Center for Academic Enrichment located in the Library and Academic Resources Center, LARC, Room 151.
+All first-year, first-time students are advised through the PACK Center located in the Library and Academic Resources Center, LARC, Room 151.

 Full-Time/Half-Time Enrollment Status